trungnguyen27/stock-forecasting/Decuong_detail.md

 These two results in a high demand for high quality forecasts often surpass the pace at which analysts can produce them.

 [*Facebook Prophet*](https://research.fb.com/prophet-forecasting-at-scale/) is a forecasting tool available in Python.
-Iit makes the job of forecasting easier for experts and non-experts to make high quality forecasts that keep up with demand.
+It makes the job of forecasting easier for experts and non-experts to make high quality forecasts that keep up with demand.

 *Forecasting at scale* implies the complexity in variety of forecasting problems, in this case, the stock market.
 At scale doesn't directly concern about computational power and storage as this is a straightforward problem.
 Building a large number of models that **scales out** to many problems made possible with Prophet.
 And it has been proved to be trust-worthy for decision making at Facebook.